agschwender/pilbox/README.md

     $ python pilbox/app.py

-By default, this will run the application on port 8888 and can be accessed by viisting:
+By default, this will run the application on port 8888 and can be accessed by visiting:

     http://localhost:8888/